mui/mui-x/docs/data/charts/bars/bars.md

 So a value of `1` will result in a gap between bars equal to the bar width.
 And a value of `-1` will make bars overlap on top of each other.

+The `maxBarSize` defines the maximum width of the bars for a horizontal layout and the maximum height for a vertical layout

 {{"demo": "BarGapNoSnap.js", "hideToolbar": true, "bg": "playground"}}

 ## Stacking